s3gw-tech/s3gw/k8s/README.md

 # s3gw environment

-You can quickly run the `s3gw` container alongside with a Longhorn installation by following this guide.
+Follow this guide if you wish to run an `s3gw` image on the latest stable Kubernetes release.
-You will get a fully functional Kubernetes cluster installed on top of a set of virtual machines.
+You will be able to quickly build a cluster installed on a set of virtual machines.
+You will have a certain degree of choice in terms of customization options.
-If you are looking for a more lightweight environment, please refer to our [K3s section](../k3s/README.md).
+If you are looking for a more lightweight environment, please refer to our [K3s section](../k3s).

 ## Table of Contents